qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

   This map was made using QGIS 2.14.
 The project file for this map is:
   /gis/qgis-user-conference-2015.qgs

-Besides the preset read-only variables, you can define your own custom variables for any of the levels mentioned above.
-You can manage:
+Besides the :ref:`preset read-only variables <variables_functions>`, you can define your own custom variables for any of the levels mentioned above.
+You can
+manage:

 * **global variables** from the :menuselection:`Settings --> Options` menu;
 * **project's variables** from :guilabel:`Project properties` (see